omahs/.github-3/SECURITY.md

 jewl.app believes in better security through openness.
 We welcome and value technical reports of vulnerabilities that could substantially affect the confidentiality or integrity of our services.
 If you believe that you have discovered such a vulnerability, please report it through a [GitHub Security Advisory](https://github.com/jewl-app/.github/security/advisories/new).
 The jewl.app team will work with you to investigate and resolve the issue.
 The first reporter of a security vulnerability is elligable to receive a monetary reward.

 ## Eligibility
 The jewl.app Security Bounty Program covers our main website and service hosted at `https://jewl.app` and `https://jewl.app/api` respectively.
 Development environments and third-party services are not included int he security bounty program.
-We are mainly interested in vulnerabilities that would allow attackers to extract private information or steal funds.
+We are mainly interested in vulnerabilities that would allow attackers to extract private information or degrade the experience for genuine users.
 We are interested in real vulnerabilites, not in output of automated scanners or tools.
 We require all vulnerability reports to be accompanied by a proof-of-concept that demonstrates the vulnerabilty and the implications.

 ### Examples
 Below are some examples of in-scope vulnerabilities.
-* Hijacking a user transaction
-* Loss of (user) funds through theft, freezing, burning, etc.
+* User impersonation
 * Extraction of keys, secrets or tokens
 * Sensitive information leaks
+* Degradation of service
 * Remote code execution

 ### Out-of-scope examples
 Below are some examples of out-of-scope vulnerabilities.
-If you feel any for the follow items pose a real threat to jewl.app feel free to send us a report accompanied with a proof-of-concept that demonstrates the vulnerability.
+If you feel any for the following items pose a real threat to jewl.app feel free to send us a report accompanied with a proof-of-concept that demonstrates the vulnerability.
 * Lack of CSRF tokens
 * Clickjacking and tabnagging issues
 * Missing security headers